 In some cases, the behavior that strikes a reasonable fear in another may be so extreme that it is considered aggravated assault.
-In Illinois, the crime of assault is elevated to an aggravated level when the person uses a deadly weapon or wears a disguise, or targets a certain class of individuals.
-Crimes that may be charged as aggravated assault in Illinois include:
+The crime of assault is elevated to an aggravated level when the person uses a deadly weapon or wears a disguise, or targets a certain class of individuals.
+Crimes that may be charged as aggravated assault include:

 - Assault against an individual on public property such as an amusement park or sports venue;